pooncs/learn_cv_with_cpp/Module_04/ex05_homography/readme.md

 2. Use `cv::findHomography` with 4 point correspondences.
 3. Use `cv::warpPerspective` to apply the transformation.

+## Analogy: The Keystone Correction
+Have you ever used a projector that was placed too low?
+The image on the wall looks like a trapezoid (the top is wide, the bottom is narrow).
+*   **The Problem:** The "screen plane" and the "projector plane" are not parallel.
+*   **Homography:** This is the math that fixes it.
+It grabs the four corners of the trapezoid and stretches them to the four corners of a perfect rectangle.
+*   **Plane-to-Plane:** Homography maps any flat surface to any other flat surface, no matter how tilted they are.

 ## Theory & Background

 ### Homography